TAPevents/Meteorstrap/README.md

 ## Custom Routes

-Meteorstrap will, by default, render the `default` theme on all routes, the default theme can be set the GUI.
+Meteorstrap will, by default, render the `default` theme on all routes, the default theme can be set in the GUI.
 If you'd like to have different themes for different routes, Meteorstrap supports this by hooking into iron:router:

 ```coffeescript
 Router.plugin 'Meteorstrap', preload: ['yeti']